 Table 3: The comparison of three frameworks.

-Each of these three frameworks can be used to design a data management framework.
+These three frameworks can be used to design a data management framework.
 Both DAMA-DMBOK2 and DCAMTM 2.2 lack an integrated implementation approach.
 While DAMA-DMBOK2 provides guidelines regarding maturity assessment, DCAMTM 2.2 was initially developed as a maturity assessment methodology.
-DAMA-DMBOK2 provides metrics per Knowledge Area while DCAMTM 2.2 allows for the creation of such metrics.
+DAMA-DMBOK2 provides metrics per Knowledge Area, while DCAMTM 2.2 allows for creating such metrics.

-Should you have other opinions on what we’ve discussed in this article, I would much appreciate getting your feedback.
+I would greatly appreciate your feedback if you have other opinions on what we’ve discussed in this article.

 Irina is a data management practitioner with more than 10 years of experience.
 The key areas of her professional expertise are the implementation of data management frameworks and data lineage.